 If you have the time, take your time.
-Where you are on a tight schedule then please don’t attempt to rush all 153km -- a real pain in the bottom on a bike -- but rather, take advantage of what makes the Otago Central Rail Trail so unique.
-Built on the foundations of the disused Otago Central Railway, this was the lifeline from Dunedin to inland Otago gold mining and agriculture service communities.
+But if you haven’t, please don’t attempt to rush the 152kms between Clyde and Middlemarch.
+Instead, make the most of why the Otago Central Rail Trail is so unique.
 Including Clyde at one end and Middlemarch at the other, there are 12 communities along the Rail Trail (click place names on the ‘Journey’ schematic).
-Walking or cycling from one community to the next, you can spend anything from just a few hours to a day or two experiencing part of the trail at a non-hectic pace.
-Bike hire businesses are usually happy to drop off and collect.
+Walking or cycling from one community to the next, you can spend anything from just a few hours to a day or two experiencing the trail at a non-hectic pace.

 An accompanying vehicle is a great way to ‘widen’ the rail trail by enabling you to visit some truly remarkable off-trail places …